CenturyLinkCloud/PublicKB/Disaster Recovery/SafeHaven 4/SafeHaven-4-Expand Protection Group Size.md

 ### Edit Storage
-Go to the Centurylink Portal, select the Production SRN and click on "Edit Storage"
+Go to the Lumen Portal, select the Production SRN and click on "Edit Storage"

 ![ConfigureEmail](../../images/SH4.0/ExpandPG/expandpg1.png)